-PSPIB has strong coverage of liquid assets to cash obligations.
-The ratio of discounted liquid asset inflows to recognized obligation outflows was 419% as 31 March 2021, supported by high levels of sovereign debt securities and publicly-traded equity.
-This level is up from 272% last year due to higher levels of publicly-traded equity and lower levels of short-term funding.
+PSPIB has strong coverage of obligations by high quality liquid assets.
+At 31 March 2022, the ratio of discounted liquid asset inflows to recognized obligation outflows was 389%, supported by high levels of sovereign debt securities and publicly traded equity.
+This level is down from 419% last year due to higher levels of short-term funding.
 PSPIB's liquidity position is strong and its asset encumbrance from short-sold securities is modest relative to many of its Canadian pension fund peers.

-PSPIB's strong liquidity position is enhanced by the Plan's actuarial profile: net contributions (transfers from the government) to PSPIB are expected to remain positive for at least the next 5 years.
-PSPIB's net assets increased by 1.8% for the year ended 31 March 2021, before investment returns, as a result of these transfers.
-With investment returns, total growth in net assets was 20.4% in the same period as PSPIB recorded a net return of 18.4%.
+PSPIB's strong liquidity position is also enhanced by the Plan's actuarial profile, with net contributions (transfers from the government) to PSPIB expected to remain positive for at least the next 5 years.
+PSPIB's net assets as at 31 March 2022 increased by 1.7% year over year, before investment returns, as a result of these transfers.
+Including investment returns, total growth in net assets for fiscal 2022 was 12.7% year over year as PSPIB recorded a net return of 10.9%.
 PSPIB is also not subject to plan redemptions or loss of mandate, except in the unlikely event of a change in legislation.
 These characteristics allow PSPIB to adopt a long-term investment horizon.